sadhana975/library-database-project/README.md

 ## Relationships
 - A book can have many authors (many-to-many)
-- A member can loan many books (one-to-many)
+- A member can loan many books (one-to-many).

 ## How to Run
 1. Open library_schema.sql in your SQL tool